Tips for Beginners: Getting Started in Digital Art

 As you can see, starting digital drawing has very different, the start-up costs depending on what you buy:

 - Pen tablet… Between US$100–US$2000 yen or more

-- Software… Free or up to $300 yen (or even more depending on what you buy!)
+- Application/Software… Free or up to $300 yen (or even more depending on what you buy!)

 - Scanner… From US$100

-On the other hand, if you decide not to buy a computer, and use a freeware with a small pen tablet, you can get started from around US$100.
+On the other hand, if you decide not to buy a computer, and use a freeware with a small pen tablet, you can get started with around US$100.

 When drawing traditionally, your supplies eventually run out and you have to purchase them again.
 However, with a digital environment, you do not have to replace the equipment, costing less in the long term.